mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I started [Is It Keto](https://isitketo.org) in 2018.
 It's a simple site that tells you whether or not particular foods fit the keto diet.
 It earns money from Amazon Affiliate links and Google AdSense.

 I put the site on the backburner when I started TinyPilot, but it continued to grow on its own in 2021.
-But by June or so, another site popped up that did the same thing, and they started overtaking me in search engine results.
+In the second half of the year, another site appeared and continued adding content, so they quickly overtook Is It Keto in search results.

 I did briefly explore the idea of moving to MediaVine, which is one of the higher-end ad networks.
 I've heard they pay 3-8x as much as AdSense.
 MediaVine accepted Is It Keto into their program, but then I discovered [how bad their contract terms are](/retrospectives/2021/09/#is-it-ketohttpsisitketoorg), so I bailed on them and stuck with AdSense.

+{{<revenue-graph project="isitketo">}}

 {{<notice type="info">}}